Farah-Saleem91/Prediction-of-product-sales/README.md

 ## Analyzing Product sale to help a sales prediction for food items sold at various stores.

-### The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
+### The goal is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.

 ## Done By :Farah Saleem